This recipe for the Best Birthday Cake with moist and fluffy cake paired with rich and creamy milk chocolate buttercream is perfect for celebrating!

 Taste: This cake just tastes like a celebration!
 Vanilla-scented yellow cake combined with perfectly sweet milk chocolate buttercream will have you wishing it was someone’s birthday everyday.
 Texture: The cake is light, moist, fluffy, and tender while the buttercream is ultra rich, smooth, and creamy.
 Ease: Easy!
 Just a bit messy and time consuming. anPros: A go-to birthday cake recipe.
 Cons: Lots and lots of butter.
 Would I make this again?
 Oh yes!

-Ten years ago in 2009 I was graduating high school and looking nervously ahead at beginning college.
+Let’s travel back in time to April 2009.
+I was graduating high school and looking nervously ahead at beginning college.
 I had no clue what I wanted to study or what I wanted to be when I “grew up.”

 In fact, I recently found my journal from 2009.
 Here’s an except from an entry that made me both laugh out loud and feel awestruck with gratitude and appreciation for how far HTH has come since: